 “Nice to meet you, Ethan Rassmusen,” she said, smiling, and he let go of her hand.
 “I’m Autumn Hamilton, Martha’s neighbor.”
 She turned to walk back to her Jeep before he could offer a response.
 The conversation was clearly over.

 He wished now he had said more, had engaged her.
 What did she do?
 Was she married?
 What was her story?
 Compared to every other stranger he had ever spoken to, this one had practically rendered him tongue-tied.

 After he watched her stroll across the gravel parking lot and slide into her Jeep, he whispered her name to himself, barely audible.
 “Autumn Hamilton.”
 Something about the feel of her name on his lips gave Ethan a little shudder.
 He didn’t know whether to feel good about meeting her, or to be afraid of her.
 Something told him it should be a little bit of both.

-As she drove away, Autumn flashed on an image of Ethan Fuller, in his khaki pants with their razor-sharp creases, dragging the ugly pumpkin from his car onto Martha’s front porch, orange pumpkin goop dripping onto his loafers and silk shirt.
+As she drove away, Autumn flashed on an image of Ethan Rassmusen, in his khaki pants with their razor-sharp creases, dragging the ugly pumpkin from his car onto Martha’s front porch, orange pumpkin goop dripping onto his loafers and silk shirt.
 Maybe even getting into his hair if he slipped on the gravel.
 Then she stuck out her tongue, as Heather had done just a few minutes earlier, and collapsed into schoolgirl giggles.
 It felt good to laugh.
 It had been a long time.
 But her happiness disappeared quickly, as it always did.
 She could only keep up the façade for so long.